goroti11/trutube/UNIVERSE_SYSTEM.md

 ---

-**This system is the core differentiator for TruTube.
+**This system is the core differentiator for Goroti.
 It solves the "everything mixed together" problem of traditional platforms.**